Gripes about the TTC are well-founded, but the future looks brighter

 An old joke out of Western Canada has a farmer returning to his spread to see that a hail storm has destroyed his crop.
 Glowering at the heavens, he shouts “Goddamn the CPR.”

-In Toronto today, the Toronto Transit Commission fills the same role that the railways did for prairie farmers.
-The TTC is this city’s favourite whipping boy.
+Today the Toronto Transit Commission fills the same role for city dwellers that the railways did for prairie farmers.
+The TTC is their favourite whipping boy.
 Torontonians love to talk about its failures.
 Short-turning streetcars; buses that come in packs, then not at all; sudden closures of busy subway lines; subway cars that turn into saunas in the summer heat; grumpy bus drivers; packed transit vehicles – all of these things drive TTC riders round the twist.

 That’s natural enough.
 The TTC has suffered decades of neglect and underinvestment.
 It shows.
 While other major cities built spiderwebs of modern transit lines, Toronto’s system grew shabby and outdated.